LeonB/JupiterBroadcasting.bundle/README.md

 - Rob Loach for the [XBMC Jupiter Broadcasting plugin](https://github.com/RobLoach/plugin.video.jupiterbroadcasting)
 - Chris Fisher for the awesome Jupiter Broadcasting network
 - Sander Spies for getting this channel in the Plexapp store

+## License

+This project is licensed under the same license as Plex, the GPLv2.
+See the `LICENSE` for license rights and limitations